AKmatiAK/fwyr-layout/README.md

 # fwyr-layout
 Keyboard layout optimized for polish

-It's based on [engram](https://github.com/binarybottle/engram/) layout, with some modifications and without punctuation marks in the middle.
+It's based on [engram](https://github.com/binarybottle/engram/) layout, but at the moment differs a lot.
 Polish characters arranged almost all on home row.
-Simple key swap possible on most keyboards - punctuation mark pairs are preserved.
-No changes in numbers row.
-There is no slash near left shift as on image - msklc displays layout weird.

-Currently I have setup for Windows only, pull requests for Linux are welcome.
-To install you need to download MSKLC first, load .klc file -> project -> build DLL and setup package.
+For Linux and Windows.
+On Linux just change /usr/share/X11/xkb/pl.
+To install on Windows you need to download MSKLC first, load .klc file -> project -> build DLL and setup package.
 Then simply install .exe from build directory.

+# Update - v5
+- stable, I use it since almost a year
+- probably final

 # Update - v4
 - just further upgrades